MichaelDrogalis/lein-cssgenbuild/README.md

 # lein-cssgenbuild

-A Leiningen plugin generate stylesheets from cssgen s-expressions.
+A Leiningen plugin to generate stylesheets from cssgen s-expressions.

 ## Installation